lujiangz/winactivate/README.md

 ## Usage

-Run `winactivate.cmd` with administrative privileges, usually by right-clicking it and clicking on "Run as administrator".
+Run 'winactivate.cmd' with administrative privileges, usually by right-clicking it and clicking on "Run as administrator".

 ## Frequently Asked Questions